Gratheon/web-app/README.md

 ## Overview

 This repository contains the source code for the Gratheon web application frontend.
-It provides a user-friendly interface for beekeepers to manage apiaries, hives, inspections, and view analytics derived from sensor data and image analysis.
+Gratheon aims to provide comprehensive beehive management and analytics solutions for beekeepers.
+This web application serves as the primary user interface for interacting with the platform's data and features.

+Users can manage their apiaries and hives, log detailed inspections, upload and analyze frame photos (leveraging backend AI services like `image-splitter`), track environmental conditions (via `weather` service integration), manage billing (`user-cycle`), and potentially monitor hive entrances (`entrance-observer`).
+The application interacts with a suite of backend microservices through a federated GraphQL API.

 **Key Features:**